wut2017syj/wut2017syj.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Sample blog post
+title: plog1
-subtitle: Each post also has a subtitle
+subtitle: try for a test
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
 tags: [test]
 comments: true
 ---
 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.

 **Here is some bold text**